TritonDataCenter/sdc-cloudapi/docs/index.md

 ## RenameMachine (POST /:login/machines/:id?action=rename)

-Allows you to rename a machine.
-POST to the machine `id` with an action of `rename`.
-You must additionally include a new name for the machine.
+Allows you to rename an instance.
+POST to the instance `id` with an action of `rename`.
+You must additionally include a new name for the instance.

 ### Inputs

 **Field** | **Type** | **Description**
 --------- | -------- | ---------------
-action    | String   | Use the exact string "rename" name      | String   | The new "friendly" name for this machine
+action    | String   | Use the exact string "rename" name      | String   | The new "friendly" name for this instance

 ### Returns